manuelkiessling/manuel.kiessling.net/content/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2.md

 ---
 date: 2022-01-22T16:37:00+01:00
-lastmod: 2022-01-22T16:37:00+01:00
+lastmod: 2022-01-27T08:26:00+01:00
 title: "Getting rid of temporary failures in name resolution on Amazon Elastic Compute Cloud"
 description: "The applications on our EC2-based virtual machines started to repeatedly show 'temporary failure in name resolution' errors.
-Here is how we solved this problem."
+Here is how we solved the problem."
 authors: ["manuelkiessling"]
-slug: 2022/01/22/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2
+slug: 2022/01/27/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2
 lang: en
 ---

 # Introduction

-At Joboo.de, we are running nearly all of our infrastructure on AWS.
-This includes a couple of web applications running on virtual Linux servers hosted via EC2.
+At Joboo.de, we are running nearly all of our production infrastructure on AWS.
+This includes several web applications running on virtualized Linux servers hosted via EC2.

-A couple of weeks ago, we saw elevated error levels from these applications, and they all boiled down to the same problem: in order to connect to a couple of AWS-managed services like MariaDB (on AWS Relational Database Service), ElasticSearch (on AWS OpenSearch), SMTP (on AWS Simple Email Service), and Redis (on AWS ElastiCache), these applications wanted to resolve the DNS names of those service endpoints to their underlying IP addresses - and these lookups failed multiple times per day.
+A couple of weeks ago, we saw elevated error levels from these applications, and they all boiled down to the same problem: in order to connect to some of our AWS-managed services like MariaDB (on AWS Relational Database Service), ElasticSearch (on AWS OpenSearch), SMTP (on AWS Simple Email Service), and Redis (on AWS ElastiCache), the applications wanted to resolve the DNS names of those service endpoints to their underlying IP addresses – and these lookups failed multiple times per day.

-The problems occurred in "chunks" - that is, we saw zero problems for a couple of hours, and then up to a couple of hundred errors within a very short time frame of only several of minutes, again followed by multiple hours without any issues:
+The problems occurred in "chunks" – that is, we saw zero problems for a couple of hours, and then up to a couple of hundred errors within a very short time frame of only several minutes, again followed by multiple hours without any issues:

 [{{< figure src="/images/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2/2022-01-22-getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2-error-grap.png" width="100%" class="m-5" >}}](/images/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2/2022-01-22-getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2-error-grap.png)